 Still, is it right for you?

 First, you need to know that the Eclipse Refuge Screen House comes in two different sizes with two different pole and wall configurations.
-The version I tested, the 12′ x 10′ rectangular option, has two doors.
+The version I use, the 12′ x 10′ rectangular option, has two doors.
 The larger version is 15′ x 17′ but it is shaped as a six-sided hexagon.

 In the kinds of places I tend to go camping, there is often a lot of trees, bushes, and rocky outcroppings.
 If I’m tent camping, I’ll sometimes want a screen house that can be entered and exited from two different sides.
 Based on campsite terrain and likely kid traffic, two doors is sometimes better than one.